4/25/2019

 Greg Hensley

 Well, Chris, as we said, March was the strongest quarter.
 February wasn't negative.
 January was pretty solid.
-But clearly, March was our best performing quarter.
-It's spring hit and tax refunds hit.
-We had a little bit of a comparison issue in February relative to tax refunds.
-We had customers who had received tax refunds and also the size of those refunds.
+But clearly March was our best performing quarter.
+Spring hit and tax refunds hit.
+We had a little bit of a comparison issue in February relative to, you know, tax refunds, you know, customers who had received tax refunds and also the size of those refunds.
 And we think that was a primary driver of the shortfall compared to our plan in February.
-But those started coming in in March and we saw the pickup in business.
+But those started coming in in March, and we saw the pickup in business.
 And as I said, we've continued to experience a solid business trend to this point in April.

 speaker